PL4typus/notes/issue.md

 It is divided in three related sub-projects:

  - First of all, there is [virt_cacard](https://github.com/PL4typus/virt_cacard), a program using [libcacard](https://gitlab.freedesktop.org/spice/libcacard/), [virtualsmartcard's vpcd](https://github.com/frankmorgner/vsmartcard/tree/master/virtualsmartcard) and [softhsm2](https://github.com/opendnssec/SoftHSMv2) to present a virtual CAC to the user through the PC/SC interface.
- - Then, I integrated [virt_cacard as a submodule for OpenSC.](https://github.com/PL4typus/OpenSC/tree/virt_cacard) I made a mirror of this repository on GitLab and wrote CI jobs that run the p11tests on the virtual CAC.
+ - Then, I integrated [virt_cacard as a submodule for OpenSC.](https://github.com/PL4typus/OpenSC/tree/virt_cacard) I made a mirror of this repository on GitLab and [wrote CI jobs that run the p11tests on the virtual CAC](https://gitlab.com/PL4typus/OpenSC/pipelines/73781384).
  Mirroring pulls the changes from the GitHub repo automatically and runs the CI tests as set up.
+For instance, this could be done with pull requests.
  - Finally, those jobs are run by GitLab shared runners using container images built using GitLab-CI [in this project](https://gitlab.com/PL4typus/opensc-images) and stored in GitLab's container registry.
 This is done in a similar fashion to [GnuTLS](https://gitlab.com/gnutls/gnutls)'s CI and [build-images repository](https://gitlab.com/gnutls/build-images/).
  This gives more flexibility to test on different platforms, and also presents to the user a clear method for setting up a build environment, or to use the provided container images to try things out.

 Integrating this project to upstream and increasing the test coverage of the OpenSC will avoid future regressions and breakages already in upstream.